jeffwang372/CS100-Final-Project/README.md

- # Life Organizer
+ # Task Scheduler

  > Authors: \<[Skyler Saltos](https://github.com/skycaliah)\>, \<[Nina Huynh](https://github.com/nbhuynh)\>, \<[Jeffrey Wang](https://github.com/jeffwang372)\>

 ## Project Description
  As college students, organization is crucial for academic success.
 Often it is important to have tools to help us organize our school work and activities.
-This is why we have    decided to develop an task organizer for our CS100 project.
+This is why we have    decided to develop a task scheduler for our CS100 project.
 We believe it will be a practical and beneficial tool that can be used daily.

 The tools we will be using for this project include:
 * [C++](https://www.cplusplus.com/) - A programming language